infiniticio/docs.infinitic.io/src/pages/docs/introduction/hello-world.md

 ---
 title: Hello World Application
-description: Quidem magni aut exercitationem maxime rerum eos.
+description: This page offers a step-by-step guide to creating your first Infinitic workflow, ideal for Java and Kotlin developers new to distributed systems.
+Learn the basics of setting up a project, writing tasks and workflows, deploying workers, and running a workflow in a simple, approachable format.
+This tutorial provides the foundational knowledge needed to start building scalable and resilient applications with Infinitic.
 ---

-We'll show here how to build an "Hello World" workflow from scratch, with the following steps:
+This guide will walk you through building a "Hello World" workflow from scratch, covering these steps:

-- create a project
+* Creating a project
-- write tasks
+* Writing tasks
-- write a workflow
+* Writing a workflow
-- deploy workers
+* Deploying workers
-- run a workflow
+* Starting a workflow

-The workflow `HelloWorld` will take a `name` string as input and return `"Hello $name!"` using sequentially 2 tasks run on distributed workers:
+Our `HelloWorld` workflow will take a `name` string as input and return `"Hello $name!"`, utilizing two tasks run on distributed workers:

-- a `sayHello` task that takes a `name` string as input and returns `"Hello $name"`
+* A `sayHello` task that inputs a `name` string and outputs `"Hello $name"`
-- an `addEnthusiasm` task that takes a `str` string as input and returns `"$str!"`
+* An `addEnthusiasm` task that inputs a `str` string and outputs `"$str!"`

 ## Prerequisites

-We need to have [Gradle](https://gradle.org/install/) installed, with:
+Before we begin, ensure you have [Gradle](https://gradle.org/install/) installed, along with:

-- an Apache Pulsar cluster ([install](https://pulsar.apache.org/docs/en/standalone-docker/))
+* An Apache Pulsar cluster ([installation guide](https://pulsar.apache.org/docs/en/standalone))
-- a Redis ([install](https://redis.io/topics/introduction)) or MySQL database, to store workflow states.
+* A Redis ([installation guide](https://redis.io/download)) or MySQL database for storing workflow states.

-If we have Docker on our computer, we can simply run `docker-compose up` on this `docker-compose.yml` file:
+With Docker installed, you can set up the environment using the provided `docker-compose.yml` file:

 ```yaml
 services: